mendix/docs/content/en/docs/releasenotes/add-ons/ats/ats-2/ats-2.27.md

 ### Fixes

-* Fixed issue causing 'Assert Value' to fail due to new lines mismatch
+* We fixed an issue that caused **Assert Value** to fail due to the mismatch of new lines.
-* Fixed Switch widget not being recorded in Mendix 9
+* We fixed **Set Value** and **Get Value**.
-* Fixed Set Value and Get Value
+* We fixed the Switch widget not being recorded in Studio Pro 9.
-* Fixed clicking on navigation menu not being recorded in Mendix 9
+* We fixed an issue where clicking the navigation menu was not recorded in Studio Pro 9.

 ### Improvements

-* Added execution support for TreeNode and Gallery widgets (Data Widgets from the AppStore)
+* We added execution support for the Tree Node and Gallery Marketplace widgets.